Crusty eyes in the morning can be normal. But if the gunk seems like it's getting out of control, there's probably a reason for that.

 4. You Have Blepharitis

-Not everyone is familiar with blepharitis, a bacteria buildup on the eyelid that causes crusty, dandruff-like flakes to develop on the eyelids.
+Not everyone is familiar with blepharitis, a buildup on the eyelid that causes crusty, dandruff-like flakes to develop on the eyelids.
 But it's another common reason for waking up with crusty eyes, Dr. Langemo says.
 The problem can also make your eyes burn or sting, cause sensitivity to light or cause tears that are foamy or bubbly.
 It often occurs alongside problems like rosacea or dandruff.

 Fix it: Blepharitis is a chronic condition, but you can manage it by keeping your eyelids clean and crust-free.
 The best way to do that is by cleaning your eyelids and eyelashes regularly with a soft cloth, warm water and mild baby shampoo, according to the National Eye Institute.
 Your doctor might also recommend eye drops to manage redness or discomfort as well as antibiotics.